So you thing you might want to try Home Care?

 Check out this link for a great home care bag that will save your shoulders!

 For a humorous version of a typical day working in home health care see this post!
 If you decide to take the plunge into home care, here are some great tips for making the transition!
 And don’t forget to be prepared with patient centered educational handouts for maximal efficiency and effectiveness!

 I would love to know your pros and cons of home care!
 What has your experience been?
 What tips would you give to someone considering a job in this field?

-Subscribe for a freebie started pack of home care handouts!
+Subscribe for a freebie started pack of home and senior care handouts!